Rich-F-G-Mills/AnalysisOfChangeEngine/ApiProvider/Excel/README.md

 ﻿## Project `ApiProvider.Excel`

-The logic within this project does **not** directly provider `IApiRequestor` instances directly.
+The logic within this project does **not** directly provide `IApiRequestor` instances.
 Instead, it provides instances of an `IExcelDispatcher` which can be used to submit calculations to one or more Excel instances on a first-come-first-served basis.

 The approach assumes that any inputs required for a given calculation can be split into those which are specific to either: